 The NHS App

-The NHS App lets you book GP appointments, order repeat prescriptions and access a range of other healthcare services.
-More info can be found here
+The NHS App lets you book GP appointments, order repeat prescriptions and access a range of other healthcare services through your phone or tablet.
+More info can be found here.

 NTU Health Protection for Freshers